strimzi/strimzi.github.io/_posts/2025-04-16-tha-various-tiers-of-apache-kafka-tiered-storage.md

 author: jakub_scholz
 ---

-When people think of tiered storage, they generally associate it with object storage such as Amazon AWS S3.
+When people think of tiered storage, they generally associate it with object storage such as Amazon S3.
 If you are in one of the public clouds, using their object storage is usually the most obvious choice.
 But what if you are running Kafka on-premises?
 There are multiple projects that allow you to deploy your own S3-compatible object storage.